esa-prl/ptu_control/README.md

 ## Usage

-Describe the quickest way to run this software, for example:

 Run the main node with

     ros2 run ptu_control ptu_control_node --ros-args--params-file PATH_TO_PARAMSFILE

 ## Config files

-Config file folder/set 1

 * **ptu.yaml** Contains the path to the model and the identifiers for the pan and tilt joint.
 This is only an example file.
 Have a look at [rover_config] to see how ptu is used in context.